Jopson engine

 The Jopson Engine - Background

 An important source of information on this pioneering era is to be found in the form of a two-part article by Alan Denham entitled “Model Engine Archaeology” which appeared in the October and November 1996 issues of “Model Engine World” (MEW) magazine.
-This article tells us that the earliest recorded British commercial model aero engine doesn’t seem to have appeared until 1908, when Charles Hancox began to offer specially lightened aero versions of his 47 cc two-stroke boat engine.
+This article tells us that credit for the earliest recorded British commercial model aero engine appears to be due to Charles Hancox, who began to offer specially lightened aero versions of his 47 cc two-stroke boat engine in 1909.

-However, Jopson was evidently little influenced by the appearance of the Hancox and Gamages engines – he clearly thought that he could do better!
-He was doubtless encouraged by the well-publicized success of Stanger’s four-stroke efforts beginning in 1908.
-By 1911 he had finalized the initial design of his own model aero engine and had completed the construction of at least one working prototype.
-His engines were reportedly constructed at Cook & Co.’s Standard Works in Altrincham.
+However, Jopson was evidently little influenced by the appearance of the Hancox and Gamages two-stroke engines – he clearly thought that he could do better!
+He was doubtless encouraged by the well-publicized aerial success of Stanger’s four-stroke efforts beginning in 1908.
+During 1910 he finalized the design of his own four-stroke opposed twin-cylinder model aero engine and arranged for its manufacture by Cook & Co., who displayed examples of this and another engine of unknown type at a September 24th, 1910 competition organized by the Manchester Aero Club, as reported in the October 5th, 1910 issue of "AERO" magazine.
+It seems likely that Jopson was actually an employee of this firm.

 In contrast to the relative dearth of information regarding Jopson himself, the engine that he designed is quite well documented.
 This is due in large part to the fact that it was the subject of a focused article by George Brent which appeared in the March 30th, 1912 issue of “FLIGHT” magazine (est. in 1909 and still in publication today under a different title – the world’s oldest continuously-published aviation magazine).
 The same article was re-published in the 1916 book entitled “Model Aeroplanes and Their Motors” by George Anthony Cavanagh.

-The article (above left) claimed that as of early 1912 the engine had been undergoing testing for several months, making several runs every week, sometimes running on successive nights.
-A run was said to typically last about twenty minutes, but one of the engines was said to have made a run of one hour.
+Brent's article (right) claimed that the engine had undergone several months of testing, making multiple runs every week and sometimes running on successive nights.
+A run was said to typically last about twenty minutes, but one of the engines was said to have made a continuous run of one hour.
 This relatively arduous testing program had clearly shown the engine to be quite a reliable performer.

-Nothing was said about the engine being used successfully to fly a model.
-However, Jopson himself appears to have been convinced of the engine’s readiness for such an assignment, because the article stated that he was then in the process of building a quarter-scale model of a Farman biplane into which the engine was to be installed.
+Nothing was said about the engine being used successfully to fly a model despite the fact that Brent had previously been credited with the construction of a model which logic suggests may well have been fitted with a Jopson motor.
+However, Jopson himself appears to have been convinced of the engine’s readiness for such an assignment, because Brent's article stated that he was then in the process of building a quarter-scale model of a Farman biplane into which the engine was to be installed.
 One of the earliest-recorded scale modellers!
 And you thought that Quarter-Scale was a relatively recent phenomenon…………

 Further details have been revealed far more recently by the successful efforts of Art Gaier to restore an example of the Jopson engine.
 As of 2026, Art’s superb restoration was on display in the AMA’s National Model Aviation Museum in Muncie, Indiana, USA.
 I have no information regarding whether or not this outstanding restoration was ever run.
 See below for more details.

-It appears that the Jopson engine was put into commercial production at some level prior to the outbreak of WW1.
 George Brent included the statement that “The makers of these motors are Messrs.
 Cook and Co., Standard Works, Altrincham, Cheshire”.
-This wording certainly implies that some level of series production was achieved, or at least that multiple examples were made.
-Indeed, the Jopson engine is sometimes referred to as the “Cook engine” in recognition of its actual manufacturer - Alan Denham certainly referred to it as such in his MEW article.
+This wording appears to confirm that some level of series production was achieved.
+Indeed, the Jopson engine is often referred to as the “Cook engine” in recognition of its actual manufacturer - Alan Denham certainly referred to it as such in his MEW article.
 However, the number manufactured must have been very small – only two examples of this engine are definitely known to survive today, 115 years later.

 The Jopson Engine - Description